Antibodies are the soldiers of the immune defence system.

 If an individual is exposed to the same virus again, their natural immunity is able to win this battle relatively easily and the infection never takes hold.
 If they are exposed to an infection to which they have no immunity, the strength of the immune system will be impacted by some general factors such as age, fitness, nutritional status, other health conditions or drugs that they may be taking.
 The impact of the internal battle in this situation will be a balance of the ability and strength of the immune system in fighting the infection and the individual characteristics of the specific virus.
 In an ideal situation, the infection is recognised as a threat and the body is able to produce an effective response.

 Antibody studies can also give information on how close any population is to Herd Immunity.
-Recently a study on blood donors in the UK showed that in randomly tested blood samples 75% had evidence of antibodies.
-The UK is at, or very close to Herd Immunity.
-Probably half of the immunity has come from disease and the rest from vaccination.
 In Hong Kong, we have very low levels of natural immunity so our antibody levels are still a long way away from the Herd Immunity threshold.

 Please note that all medical articles featured on our website have been reviewed by qualified healthcare doctors.
 The articles are for general information only and are not medical opinions nor should the contents be used to replace the need for a personal consultation with a qualified medical professional on the reader's medical condition.